Fazendaaa/TypeR/README.md

   - Create some new tooling like [Monkey Type](https://github.com/instagram/MonkeyType) to migrate R code to TypeR as it is run
   - **MAYBE** a docs package -- [ROxygen](https://klutometis.github.io/roxygen/) is too good to be ignored, that's why this idea is not really a priority
   - Create code analyzer to perform duplicity analysis and other things just as [codeclimate](https://codeclimate.com/) already performs
-  - Write another package to transpile the TypeR code into [Julia](https://julialang.org/) code
+  - Write another package to compile the TypeR code into [Julia](https://julialang.org/) code and Haskell itself
 - Help out [Romain](https://community.rstudio.com/t/running-go-code-from-r/2340/3) write a Go to R integration package or even allow such integration into TypeR itself
+- Once the language is stabilized, rewrite the basic packages of R in it and possibly compile them into machine code to gain performance.
 - Much more

+These ideas are "more or less" organized in order of priority, even so it was decided not to order them because it will not necessarily be possible to do them in the proposed order.

 ### Note